West of England

-West of England is a combined authority area in South West England.
-It is made up of the Bristol, South Gloucestershire, and Bath and North East Somerset unitary authorities.
-The combined authority is led by the Mayor of the West of England Dan Norris.
+The West of England is an area of South West England around the River Avon.
+The area has a local government combined authority that consists of the unitary authorities of Bristol, South Gloucestershire, and Bath and North East Somerset.
+The combined authority is led by the Mayor of the West of England Helen Godwin.
+The city of Bristol is the region's largest population centre.
+Before the region, from 1974 until 1996, the area was under the County of Avon with North Somerset.

 Background

 The term has been used in the Bristol and Bath area since at least the 18th century.
 The Royal Bath and West of England Society was named the Bath and West of England Society in 1790.
 The Royal West of England Academy received its present title in 1913.
 More recently the term has been used by organisations such as the West of England Partnership, Connexions West of England, and the West of England Sport Trust, as a synonym for the former Avon area, which existed as a local government unit between 1974 and 1996.
 Some aspects of transport planning and policy are coordinated using the Travelwest logo.